Alfalfa

 Alfalfa (/ælˈfælfə/) (Medicago sativa), also called lucerne, is a perennial flowering plant in the legume family Fabaceae.
-It is cultivated as an important forage crop in many countries around the world.
-It is used for grazing, hay, and silage, as well as a green manure and cover crop.
-The name alfalfa is used in North America.
-The name lucerne is the more commonly used name in the United Kingdom, South Africa, Australia, and New Zealand.
+It is cultivated as an important forage crop in many countries around the world and is used for grazing, hay, and silage, as well as a green manure and cover crop.
+The name alfalfa is used in North America, whereas the name lucerne is more commonly used in the United Kingdom, South Africa, Australia, and New Zealand.
 The plant superficially resembles clover (a cousin in the same family), especially while young, when trifoliate leaves comprising round leaflets predominate.
 Later in maturity, leaflets are elongated.
-It has clusters of small purple flowers followed by fruits spiralled in 2 to 3 turns containing 10–20 seeds.
+It has clusters of small purple flowers followed by fruits spiraled in two to three turns containing 10–20 seeds.
 Alfalfa is native to warmer temperate climates.
 It has been cultivated as livestock fodder since at least the era of the ancient Greeks and Romans.

+Description

+Alfalfa has an autotetraploid genome with tetrasomic inheritance.

+It is a perennial forage legume which normally lives four to eight years, but can live more than 20 years, depending on variety and climate.
+The plant grows to a height of up to 1 m, and has a deep root system, sometimes growing to a depth of more than 15 m to reach groundwater.
+Typically the root system grows to a depth of 2-3 m depending on subsoil constraints.

+Alfalfa is a small-seeded crop and has a slowly growing seedling, but after several months of establishment, it forms a tough "crown" at the top of the root system.
+This crown contains shoot buds that enable alfalfa to regrow many times after being grazed or harvested.

 Etymology

-The word alfalfa is a Spanish modification of the Arabic word al-faṣfaṣa ultimately from an Old Persian compound *aspa-sti- meaning horse food.